 34. Ice Cream Sandwich

-You can have your choice of ice cream flavor like strawberry, vanilla, or durian wrapped in bread (either white or rainbow-colored) or between wafers.
-For the truest Singapore food experience, I suggest going with the bread.
+You can have your choice of flavor like strawberry, vanilla, or durian wrapped in bread (either white or rainbow-colored) or between wafers.
+For the truest Singapore food experience, I suggest going with the ice cream sandwich made with bread.

 35. Teh Tarik

 Teh tarik refers to a hot milk tea beverage popular in Singapore and in other Southeast Asian countries.
 Its name literally means “pulled tea” and is in reference to the way the tea is poured back and forth from a distance.

 As you can see below, teh tarik vendors have mastered the art of “pulling” the tea without spilling a drop.
 They do this to aerate and mix the drink, as well as to cool it and improve its flavor.

 Teh tarik is a sweet and rich milk tea drink that’s great to have after a heavy meal in Singapore.